imahrahim/ClicksForFicsProcess/content/posts/02_DataAnalysis.md

 - Additional Tags

 ![Character and Relationships Overview](/media/DataAnalysis/excel_data_overview3.png)

+These overviews provided me with a good insight into the data and gave me a much better understanding of what I was working with.
+However, I soon realized that the data is not easy to analyze across multiple columns.
+When separating data into fandoms, characters, relationships, and tags to examine them individually, it becomes challenging to connect these elements back to other dimensions.
+Additionally, there are numerous individual data layers that are not easy to clean.
+This eventually led to most of my time being spent on cleaning the datasets.

 *These data points provide the most insight into what users on AO3 enjoy writing and reading about.*